karlosos/geo_int_comp/README.md

 ***

 <h4 align="center">A simple toolset for geospatial (hydrologic) data.
-Implemented data interpolation with moving average and IDW, and data compression using DCT.
+Implemented interpolation using moving average and IDW, and compression using DCT.
 Created for Data Science Languages course in 2020.</h4>

 <p align="center">
   <a href="#key-features">Key Features</a> •